Rotating black holes in Einstein-aether theory: Recovering GR in phenomenological large parameter regions

 While for convenience we have excluded matter, including it does not change the picture.
 With matter, $\bar{g}_{\mu\nu}$ and the leading matter behaviour will be a solution to the usual GR Einstein-matter equations.
 The aether will again be twist and expansion free at leading order, and to high accuracy the usual Einstein-matter dynamics will be recovered for such solutions.
 Furthermore these conditions on the aether are independent of the values of the large aether couplings $c_{\omega}$ and $c_\theta$.
 Thus the aether behaviour for these near GR solutions is approximately (ie. to one part in $10^7$) universal within region II.

 An important point to emphasize is that there is no guarantee that solutions to the above twist and expansion free equation~\eqref{eq:aetherRegion2} exist for all GR spacetimes.
 For example, in a cosmological setting the asymptotic expansion of the aether will not vanish and hence one could not hope to find a global solution to the above conditions.
-While it was long ago proved that vacuum spacetimes ``close'' to Minkowski spacetime admit a maximal foliation, to our knowledge there is no stronger result that could guarantee such a foliation more generally, such as for black hole spacetimes that we will later be interested in.\footnote{For a discussion and references see~\cite{Eardley:1978tr}.} For the case of Kerr maximal foliations have been constructed numerically~\cite{PhysRevD.31.1267}.
-We will shortly give numerical evidence that a twist and expansion free aether, associated to such a foliation, indeed describes the behaviour of black holes that we are able to construct associated to region II.
+While it was long ago proved that vacuum spacetimes ``close'' to Minkowski spacetime admit a maximal foliation, to our knowledge there is no stronger result that could guarantee such a foliation more generally, such as for black hole spacetimes that we will later be interested in.\footnote{For a discussion and references see~\cite{Eardley:1978tr}.
+Interestingly, that paper includes an example of a spherical, pressureless dust collapse solution to GR for which there is no maximal foliation that covers the entire exterior of the black hole. } For the case of Kerr, maximal spacelike foliations have been constructed numerically~\cite{PhysRevD.31.1267}.\footnote{ The constant Boyer-Lindquist time slices of Kerr spacetime provide a maximal foliation~\cite{Gomes:2013bbl,Bergamini:2003ch}.
+However, this foliation is not suitable for the aether construction since it is not spacelike inside the horizon. } We will shortly give numerical evidence that a twist and expansion free aether, associated to such a foliation, indeed describes the behaviour of black holes that we are able to construct associated to region II.

 If solutions do exist another question is whether these are unique, and whether there might be a moduli space of such solutions.
 While the above elliptic p.d.e. for the potential $f$ above locally determines $f$, such a moduli space may arise if there is global data for solutions once boundary conditions are prescribed.
 A key point is that if a solution or moduli space of solutions for $f$ exist, they are univeral to region II in the sense that they are independent of the $O(1)$ couplings $c_\omega$ and $c_\theta$, as we see explicitly from the coupling independence of equation~\eqref{eq:aetherRegion2}